perl-foundation-outreach/season-of-docs-ideas/docs.md

 Description
 -----------

-In November 2018, a new version of Raku, 6.d, was produced.
+In November 2018, a new version of the Raku language, 6.d, was produced.
 This new version introduced a few hundred new features, making some other obsolete.
 There were no major grammar or functional changes, but the language overall was made much more coherent; ambiguities were solved,